CAHLR/MIMSMoocs-DKT-ReviewPage/README.md

 3. Moocs Behavioural model --- Commented code

-1. DKT:  DKT has these dkt modelling and preprocessing files:
+##### DKT:  DKT has these dkt modelling and preprocessing files:

 dkt phase 1: dkt based only on the quizzes
-dkt phase 2 : dkt based quizzes and behaviour
+dkt phase 2 : dkt based on quizzes and behaviour

 Each phase needs three files :
 1. skill_dict json